 Regularly wearing minimalist sandals has even been said to improve balance, agility, core strength and bone density.

 Barefoot running sandals (or minimalist sandals) exploded alongside barefoot running after the bestselling book, Born to Run, was released by Christopher McDougall in 2009.

 After observing the ancient and superhuman running culture of the Tarahumara people in Mexico, McDougall concluded that humans evolved running barefoot.
 He argues that the advancements in running shoes have, ironically, led to more harm than good.
 The solution to the rise in running related injury is to go barefoot or, in case of sharp objects, use minimalist sandals.

-Barefoot enthusiasts believe the heel-toe strike (heel hits the ground and then toe) of a shoe can cause overstriding, while the mid-strike (foot hits the ground flat) of barefoot is balanced and causes lower impact.
+Barefoot enthusiasts believe the heel-toe strike (ie. heel hits the ground before the toes) of a shoe can cause overstriding, while the mid-strike (ie. foot hits the ground flat) of barefoot is balanced and causes lower impact.